PerfectGym/developer/content/api/users/passwordupdatingandvalidation.md

 ### Example request

-In this example we update user's password.
+In this example we validate user credentials.

 ``` command-line